almamun-git/sports-mania/README.md

-this project shows the leagues amd clubs informations
+this project shows the leagues and clubs informations

 #used Rest Api for fetching information